axonivy-market/a-trust-connector/a-trust-connector-product/README.md

         # The default signature template ID to be used
         TemplateId: 0

-        # To config the Handy-Signature view in iframe.
-The Details can be found on the A-Trust Website https://labs.a-trust.at/developer/Handy-Signatur.aspx.
+        # To config the ID Austria view in iframe.
+The Details can be found on the A-Trust Website https://labs.a-trust.at/developer/ID-Austria.aspx.
-        HandySignaturParameter:
+        IDAustriaParameter:
           # For setting width of frame.
           Width: 350
           # For setting height of frame.